zmoitier/Scattering_BIE_QPAX/README.md

 ### Notebook version

 Run the Jupyter notebook `run_fig_n.ipynb` to get the corresponding figure `n` in the paper.
+Run the Jupyter notebook `inner_expansions.ipynb` in the Symbolic_expansions folder to get the corresponding inner expansions for Laplace and Helmholtz double-layer potentials.

 ### Script version